 Listening to the podcast “Our National Conversation About Conversations About Race” (or, “About Race”) I was cringing.
 I felt my body seizing up.
 The white guy, Tanner Colby, was embodying exactly what the other co-hosts were describing as infuriating and exhausting about white people.
 It was the episode called “Will you be my black friend?”
+(As of 9/2021 the links have expired.)
 And OH MY GOD I felt so much empathy for the co-hosts who were people of color.
 It was surreal, though I know it happens all the time.
 I’ve done it, for sure.
 The people of color were talking about their experiences, and the white person was saying, “But look at it the way I see it and feel differently about it!”

 The conversation was about how, since #BlackLivesMatter began and especially since the Presidential election, white people are waking up on some levels to the realities of racism.
 Many are seeing how bad it is, how bad it’s been for a long time.
 So, the people of color on the podcast were talking about how white people would tweet at them, email them, talk to them at parties, all wanting to talk—to learn—about race.
 I had empathy for the lost souls (the white people) wanting to do better.
 I want to do better in that same way, and I’ve done what the co-hosts were complaining about.